awsdocs/amazon-s3-userguide/doc_source/example-bucket-policies.md

 ## Granting permissions to multiple accounts with added conditions<a name="example-bucket-policies-use-case-1"></a>

 The following example policy grants the `s3:PutObject` and `s3:PutObjectAcl` permissions to multiple AWS accounts and requires that any request for these operations include the `public-read` canned access control list \(ACL\)\.
-For more information, see [Amazon S3 actions](using-with-s3-actions.md) and [Amazon S3 condition keys](amazon-s3-policy-keys.md)\.
+For more information, see [Amazon S3 actions](using-with-s3-actions.md) and [Amazon S3 condition key examples](amazon-s3-policy-keys.md)\.

 ```
  1. {